 Myth 6: Virtual Events Don’t Have Staying Power

-Virtual has seen a huge surge in 2020 due to the need for social distancing and other safety measures.
-But after the coronavirus issue is resolved, will they stick around?
+Virtual has seen a huge surge in 2020 and 2021 due to the need for social distancing and other safety measures.
+But will they stick around?
 One view is that virtual events won’t remain popular in the long term because they can’t compete with the unique spectacle that in-person events provide.

 On the other hand, many event organizers are putting considerable effort into building the event teams and infrastructure they need to host virtual events.
 Why would they want to let all that go?
 It makes much more sense to continue getting value from that work by making future events a hybrid of live and virtual.
 There are many benefits to taking an event online, and it’s possible that virtual—or hybrid events—was always the future of the industry; COVID-19 pushed it to happen sooner than it might have otherwise.